Your 'Doomscrolling' Breeds Anxiety. Here's How To Stop The Cycle

 This self-destructive behavior has become so common that a new word for it has entered our lexicon: "doomscrolling."

-The recent onslaught of dystopian stories related to the coronavirus pandemic, combined with stay-at-home orders, have enabled our penchant for bingeing on bad news.
+The recent onslaught of dystopian stories related to the coronavirus pandemic, combined with stay-at-home orders, have enabled our penchant for binging on bad news.
 But the habit is eroding our mental health, experts say.

 Karen Ho, a finance reporter for Quartz, has been tweeting about doomscrolling every day over the past few months, often alongside a gentle nudge to stop and engage in healthier alternatives.